Second Harvest Food Bank of Metrolina's Mission Statement

 Feeding America is recognized as the nation's largest hunger relief organization, comprised of more than 200 food banks and food rescue programs across the United States.

 In the last several years, the Food Bank has added several new programs.
 The Pee Dee Branch operates in Mt.
 Gilead and serves agencies in Anson, Stanly and Montgomery counties.
 The Catawba Branch opened in March 2006 and serves Catawba, Burke and Lincoln County agencies.
 The Dallas Branch opened in January 2008 and serves Gaston, Cleveland, Rutherford, Lincoln and Cherokee, SC counties.
-The Spartanburg Branch will open Fall 2010.
-There are 37 Kids Café sites in 10 different counties (as of September 2010) serving tens of thousands of children each week.
-We operate 72 Backpack Programs in 13 counties (as of September 2010) that provide children with backpacks full of nutritious foods on weekends and holidays when school meals and Kids Café meals are not available.
-Each year the Mobile Pantry Program conducts over 250mobile pantries which carry an average of 9,000 pounds of food per trip into our most rural areas.
+The Spartanburg Branch opened in 2010 and serves Spartanburg, Union and Cherokee counties in South Carolina.
+There are 46 Kids Café sites in 13 different counties (as of August 2014) serving tens of thousands of children each week.
+We operate 110 Backpack Programs in 16 counties (as of August 2014) that provide children with backpacks full of nutritious foods on weekends and holidays when school meals and Kids Café meals are not available.
+Each year the Mobile Pantry Program conducts over 400 mobile pantries which carry an average of 9,000 pounds of food per trip into our most rural areas.

-Our Second Helping Program provides boxes full of staple foods each month to homebound seniors in York, Lancaster, Lincoln, Cabarrus, Stanly and Union (NC) counties.
+Our Second Helping Program provides boxes full of staple foods each month to homebound seniors in Cabarrus, Lincoln, Montgomery, Stanly and Union counties in North Carolina, and Lancaster, Union and York counties in South Carolina.